 But why is Amazon Timestream so expensive, slow, and underwhelming?

-The reality is that Amazon Timestream, despite taking 2 years post-announcement to launch, still seems half-baked.
+The reality is that Amazon Timestream, despite taking two years post-announcement to launch, still seems half-baked.

 Amazon vs. Timescale

 One can see this difference in how the two companies approach the developer community.
 Without a doubt, Amazon Web Services is a leader in all things cloud computing.
-However, with their enormous catalog of cloud services, many of which are originally derived from external open-source projects, Amazon’s attention is spread over hundreds of products.
+However, with its enormous catalog of cloud services, many originally derived from external open-source projects, Amazon’s attention is spread over hundreds of products.

 In contrast, Timescale develops its source code out in the open, and developers can reach us for help anytime directly via our Slack channel (which is staffed by our engineers), whether they are a paying customer or not.
-We’ve continued to invest in our community by making all of our software available for free, while also serving our customers with our hosted and fully-managed cloud services.
+We’ve continued to invest in our community by making all our software available for free while also serving our customers with our hosted and fully managed cloud services.

 Amazon has a history of offering services that take advantage of the R&D efforts of others: for example, Amazon Elasticsearch Service, Amazon Managed Streaming for Apache Kafka, Amazon ElastiCache for Redis, and many others.

 Answer: our innovative licensing.
 The core of TimescaleDB is open-source, licensed under Apache 2.
-But advanced capabilities, such as compression, continuous aggregates, and multi-node, are licensed under the Timescale License, a source-available license that is open-source in spirit and makes all software available for free – but contains a critical restriction: preventing companies from offering that software via a hosted database-as-a-service.
+But advanced capabilities, such as compression and continuous aggregates, are licensed under the Timescale License, a source-available license that is open-source in spirit and makes all software available for free—but contains a critical restriction: preventing companies from offering that software via a hosted database-as-a-service.

-This “cloud protection” is what prevents Amazon from just distributing our R&D, and instead forces them to develop their own offering and compete on product quality, not just distribution.
+This “cloud protection” prevents Amazon from just distributing our R&D and forces them to develop their own offering and compete on product quality, not just distribution.
 And as we can see from Amazon Timestream, building best-in-class database technologies is not easy, even for a company like Amazon.

-We welcome Amazon’s new entry to the time-series database market, and appreciate that developers now have even more choice for storing and analyzing their time-series data.
-Competition is good for developers, and helps drive further innovation.
+We welcome Amazon’s new entry to the time-series database market and appreciate that developers now have even more choices for storing and analyzing their time-series data.
+Competition is good for developers and helps drive further innovation.

 For those who want to dig deeper into our benchmarking and comparison, we include detailed notes and methodology below.

-For those who want to try TimescaleDB, create a free account to get started with a fully-managed TimescaleDB instance (100% free for 30 days).
+For those who want to try Timescale, create a free account to get started with a fully managed TimescaleDB instance (100 % free for 30 days).

 Want to host TimescaleDB yourself?
 Visit our GitHub to learn more about options, get installation instructions, and more (and, if you like what you see, ⭐️ are always appreciated!).